 - That sufficient working time is available for this process

 - To have a serious commitment to continuous improvement

 In order to guarantee and continuously improve occupational health and safety in your company, a structured approach is always recommended due to the complexity of the legal regulations.
-Unfortunately, many of the measures will only lead to success if your organisation allows for a comprehensible evaluation, analysis, assessment and improvement of the activities.
+Unfortunately, many of the measures will only lead to success if your organization allows for a comprehensible evaluation, analysis, assessment and improvement of the activities.

-In order to be able to really comply with all the legal regulations and ordinances and to maintain an overview, it is advisable to introduce a professional occupational health and safety management system based on a so-called occupational health and safety management system (OHSMS).
+In order to really be able to comply with all the legal regulations and ordinances and to maintain an overview, it is advisable to introduce a professional occupational health and safety management system based on a so-called occupational health and safety management system (OHSMS).